St. Aloysius Gonzaga Secondary School: History

 St. Aloysius Gonzaga Secondary School was established in 2000 as a holding school in nearby Georgetown.
 The new school’s construction was completed and it was opened and blessed in 2001.
 It is located at 2800 Erin Centre Boulevard in Mississauga.

 It is part of Erin Meadows Multi-use Complex, a partnership between the City of Mississauga, the Mississauga Library System, and the school board.
 The advanced-concept building includes a substantial library and a community centre complete with a swimming pool.
 Students are able to access the community library and can use the community centre facilities as part of their program.

 Gonzaga, which has over 1,800 students, has a significant number of programs that accommodate academic and special needs students.
-Integrated in the programs are Advanced Placement classes, a Career Paths (vocational) program, an ASD (Autism Spectrum Disorder) program, and an Extended French program for selected students.
+Integrated in the programs are Advanced Placement classes, a Career Paths (vocational) program, a SOAR (Supportive Opportunities for Academics and Resources) program, and an Extended French program for selected students.